-The Commission sees this clause as necessary to ensure the timely installation of new and replacement meters after a customer transfer has been completed in MSATS by AEMO.
+The Commission sees this clause as necessary to ensure the timely installation of new and replacement meters after a customer transfer has been completed in MSATS by AEMO as noted by many stakeholders in submissions to the consultation paper.
 Therefore, it is not deemed appropriate to delete this clause.

 The Commission notes that the MSATS procedures are generally concerned with the recording of, and financial responsibility for, energy flows at a connection point and the assignment of market participant roles.
 Whereas the Meter churn procedures generally deal with matters relating to an alteration or replacement of a metering installation.

-Therefore, the clause more appropriately sits in the Meter churn procedures and the draft rule provides this movement.
+Therefore, the Commission's draft decision is that the clause's requirements more appropriately sits in the Meter churn procedures and the final rule provides this movement.